valhalla-proj/valhalla/README.md

-# valhalla
+# Valhalla
-Valhalla open source ECMA CLI, C# and .NET implementation.
+Valhalla is a software platform designed to allow developers to easily create cross platform applications.
+It is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.